Philips TV Blinking Red Light? Fix in Minutes

 Push the locking bar to remove the T-Con ribbon cables

-The contacts should be a shiny gold or silver colour.
-If they are dull and appear to have a rough, copper-like layer over them, this would indicate oxidation and therefore a new cable is recommended.
+The contacts should be a shiny gold or silver color.
+If they are dull and appear to have a rough, copper-like layer over them, this would indicate oxidation, and therefore a new cable is recommended.

 t con cable